MetalBlockchain/metal-docs/docs/dapps/launch-your-ethereum-dapp.md

 ### Finality

 On Ethereum, the blockchain can be reorganized and blocks can be orphaned, so you cannot rely on the fact that a block has been accepted until it is several blocks further from the tip (usually, it is presumed that blocks 6 places deep are safe).
-That is not the case on Avalanche.
+That is not the case on Metal Blockchain.
 Blocks are either accepted or rejected within a second or two.
 And once the block has been accepted, it is final, and cannot be replaced, dropped, or modified.
-So the concept of 'number of confirmations' on Avalanche is not used.
+So the concept of 'number of confirmations' on Metal Blockchain is not used.
 As soon as a block is accepted and available in the explorer, it is final.

 ### Using `eth_newFilter` and Related Calls with the Public API